srcML/srcML/doc/srcml_input.md

 `-VERBOSE_FLAG_SHORT`, `--VERBOSE_FLAG_LONG`
 : Conversion and status information to stderr, including encodings used.
-Especially useful with for monitoring progress of the the `TODO` option, a directory, or source-code archive (e.g. tar.gz).
+Especially useful with for monitoring progress of the from file list option, a directory, or source-code archive (e.g. tar.gz).
 The signal SIGUSR1 can be used to toggle this option.